tsprasath/qserv_deploy/README.md

 Status](https://travis-ci.org/lsst/qserv_deploy.svg?branch=master)](https://travis-ci.org/lsst/qserv_deploy)

 This script is in 3 parts:
-* VM image creation
+* virtual machine image creation (optional)
 * Cluster provisioning on OpenStack
-* K8s cluster creation and Qserv deployment (and tests)
+* K8s cluster creation, Qserv deployment, integration test execution

 Each parts can be runned indenpendently (eg. if you already have an OpenStack cluster running)